manezaf8/task-management-docker/README.md

   ## Run Docker images
 On the command line (the terminal)
-- Clone 2 repos.
+- Clone this repo
-  - `git clone https://github.com/manezaf8/task-management-docker.git` edit `Connection.php`
+  - `git clone https://github.com/manezaf8/task-management-docker.git` edit `Connection.php` if you have another DB details
 - Change into the directory
 - `cd task-management-docker`
 - Change the MySQL account info in the `docker-compose.yml` file if you want
- - add this https://github.com/manezaf8/task-dashboard.git inside the docker php project for version control Make sure that files from the `php/src` are the same as those in the `task-deshboad` always remove .git folder when copying files the docker folder.
+ - Make sure that PHP files from the `php/src` have a Connection.php file

 ```
   MYSQL_ROOT_PASSWORD: "rootPASS"